Positano Italy: Your Complete Travel Guide (2023)

 Best Positano Restaurants

 If you are looking for a romantic evening out with a view then you’ll have to make a reservation for Il Tridente.
-This gorgeous rooftop restaurant is situated above Hotel Poseidon underneath the beautiful bougainvillea offers a unique menu with modern twists to classic Italian Cuisine.
+This gorgeous rooftop restaurant is situated above Hotel Poseidon underneath the beautiful bougainvillea and offers a unique menu with modern twists on classic Italian Cuisine.

 This restaurant is open for both lunch and dinner, and reservations are required –> Book Here

 After debating eating here for years, we finally made a reservation for Next2 in 2022!
 After all those years we missed out on a great dining experience.